© 2025 Daisy Ziyan Zhang

 In collaboration with Yalun Li and Feiyue Chen

-*Beijing Central Axis is a UNESCO World Heritage Site, a 7.8-kilometer line spanning north to south that historically organized the layout of ancient city of Beijing, dating back to 13th century.
-Along this axis lie key landmarks like the Forbidden City, Temple of Heaven, and Drum Tower; as well as parks, lakes, local markets, residential areas (hutongs), etc. It is a testimony to an ancient urban planning philosophy - the harmony of nature and human (天人合一) - preserved and slowly refined over time.
+This is a 3-min point-cloud based video installation of Beijing Central Axis as a digital “Chinese landscape painting”.
+This Axis is a UNESCO World Heritage Site, a 7.8-kilometer north to south conceptual line that historically organized the layout of Beijing since the 13th century.
+Along this axis lie many landmarks like the Forbidden City, as well as parks, lakes, local markets and houses.
+It is a testimony to an ancient urban planning philosophy - the harmony of nature and human - preserved and slowly refined over time.

 Mapping of Walking Routes, Spring 2025